gitbutlerapp/gitbutler/README.md

 *With GitButler* you simply assign your fix to a separate virtual branch, which you can individually push (or directly create a PR).
 An additional benefit is that you can retain the fix in your working directory while waiting for CI and/or code review.

-### Trying someone else's branch together with my work in progress
+### Trying Someone Else's Branch Together With My Work in Progress

 > Say you want to test a branch from someone else for the purpose of code review.